zuto/application-acquisition-submissions-contract/README.md

 - Occupation: Must be between 1 and 100 characters
 - EmployerName: Must be between 1 and 100 characters
 - EmploymentStatus: Must contain one of `AGENCY`, `FULL TIME PERMANENT`, `PART TIME`, `RETIRED`, `SELF EMPLOYED`, `STUDENT`, `SUB CONTRACT`, `TEMPORARY`, `UNEMPLOYED`
-- Telephone: Must be a standard uk phone number, starting with 0
+- Telephone: Must be null or a standard uk phone number, starting with 0
 - Years: Years spent in employment, between 0 and 100
 - Months: Months spent in employment, between 0 and 11
 - NetMonthlyIncome: Must be null, or greater than or equal to 0